Apple Watch Battery Dying Too Quickly? We can help you!

 - Apple Watches constantly refreshed Apps in the background to ensure that fresh content is available to them.
 It’s good, but it uses a lot of power in the background, and disabling it can help you save the power of your watch’s battery.
 If you want to disable background refresh, go to Watch App on your iPhone > General > disable Background App Refresh.

 - If you have an old Apple Watch, you can further tweak settings which will improve the battery life.
-You can start with disabling animations which you can do from Watch App.
+You can start by disabling animations which you can do from Watch App.
 Go to Watch App > My Watch > General > Accessibility > Toggle Reduce Motion to disable Animations.